comfyanonymous/ComfyUI_Blog/_posts/2024-06-18-Next-Chapter.md

 Thank you, everyone, for supporting Comfy, for contributing, for writing custom nodes and for being part of the Comfy ecosystem.
 The future is truly Comfy.

+Be sure to check the Comfy Org blog for more updates: [https://blog.comfy.org/](https://blog.comfy.org/)

 # What's new in ComfyUI